 Just renovated and ready to welcome guests for the first time, The Coach House is something very special.
 It is in another world, hidden away from it all and surrounded by beautiful tranquil gardens, yet just one mile from the east Devon market town of Axminster and just a 15 minute drive to the World Heritage Jurassic Coast.

-The sense of peace throughout is wonderful, with gently colour-washed floorboards in the living area – which has stylish white plantation shutters – kitchen and hall, pretty blinds in the carpeted bedrooms, and a perfect balance of new and antique furniture.
+The sense of peace throughout is wonderful, with gently colour-washed floorboards in the kitchen, hall and living-area – which has stylish white plantation shutters – pretty blinds in the carpeted bedrooms, and a perfect balance of new and antique furniture.

 Sitting/Dining-room with TV, Bluetooth speaker and wood-burner